Seunghoon-Jung-kr/-Verilog-BIT16_CPU/README.md

 # Design objective

 "My objective was to design a low-power CPU capable of executing the given instruction set using the von Neumann architecture.
 To achieve this, I implemented partial power gating in the ALU circuit and the increment circuit within the registers.
-And apart from that I designed all arithmetic logic circuits using a carry lookahead adder.
-Additionally, I primarily focused on implementing the CPU.
-Furthermore, I designed it under the assumption that the main memory would use IP, so the RAM.v file in the code list is intended only for simulation purposes."
+And I primarily focused on implementing the CPU.
+Furthermore, I designed it under the assumption that the main memory would use IP, so the RAM.v file in the code list is intended only for simulation purposes.
+And apart from that I designed all arithmetic logic circuits using a carry lookahead adder."

 # Design method